kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/multimedia-and-layout/wrap-up.md

 In this lesson you learned:

-- What Web Design is
-- How to style text
-- How to space elements using content, margin, padding, and border
-- How to choose a good color palette
+- New HTML elements that create interactivity
+- Layout ideas like flow, block, and inline
+- To use CSS flexbox to control element layout
-- Some cool project you can build with HTML and CSS
+- CSS Position and some of the effects you can control on a page with `fixed` and `sticky`

 ## How was this lesson?